FarhanFDjabari/go-academy-calculator/README.md

 ## Problem Description

-A calculator program that can add and subtract 2 number.
+A calculator program that can add, subtract, multiply, and divide 2 number.

 ## Dev environment setup